tstone/zylinth/zylinth/README.md

   - would be nice to have something like .connect_right to join rooms
   - also maybe a .intersect
 - Each region has it's own type T
-- Update ctx to be regions+src+dest so that either can be referenced
-- Layer 0 is always ground, layer 1 is buildings

 - It should be possible to render regions with different tilesets
   - This means each tile needs to know: function, tileset, collidable
 - Prefabs